G-Repository Server Prerequisites

 This lesson goes over the prerequisite steps that must be completed before creating a G-Repository Server in Lesson 4 of this module.

-G-Repository Server requires the use of Java, GenRocket Jars, and a MySQL Database server to keep synchronization information between GenRocket Cloud Projects and OnPrem Projects within your corporate environment.
+G-Repository Server requires the use of Java and GenRocket Jars to keep synchronization information between GenRocket Cloud Projects and OnPrem Projects within your corporate environment.

 Before a G-Repository Server can be created within your corporate environment, please make sure the following prerequisites have been met on the server that will be used to set up the G-Repository Server: